 Avoid leaving bare patches of soil in your garden.
 Bare soil compacts under heavy rain and run-off occurs, often taking your valuable top soil with it.

 If you have an area of garden that you don’t use then instead of leaving it bare cover with mulch or sow with a speedy green manure crop, such as mustard.
+You could also plant it up with wildflowers and create a little refuge for wildlife.

 Find out about green manures